 |Cemetery notes and/or description:|

-Sarah Patterson (or Pattison) Whittington bequeathed and dedicated the property as a family graveyard in page two of her will dated June 8, 1855:
+Sarah Patterson (or Pattison) Whittington bequeathed and dedicated the property as a family graveyard in her will dated June 8, 1855:

 "I hereby reserve in perpetuity one half acre of the land herby devised as the family burial ground."

 The road where the graveyard is located is only a right-of-way and is not named.
 The intersection on the main road is Route 260 and Sansbury Rd.
 You can find the cemetery by continuing west across Route 260 on Sansbury Rd.
 The graveyard is located on the right side of the road on a hill above the scarp where the road cuts through it.
 It is difficult to find during the summer because of the thick undergrowth.
-The land owner told me that care should be taken to watch out for venomous snakes and ticks.
+Care should be taken to watch out for snakes and ticks.

 Note that the geographical latitude/longitude location on the map below is only approximate.